 In Italy, the word “local” is redundant.
 If it’s not local, it’s not Italian.

 Laurel-based amaro after dinner in Lecce.
 Laurel is a very common shrub in this area, so not surprisingly it’s used in many digestivi.
-It has a peculiar tree bark quality mid palate with a hint of pine that brightens the end, a different balance than northern amari.
+It has a peculiar tree bark quality mid palate with a hint of pine that brightens the end, a different balance than Amari from the north.

 Uni (sea urchin) at Casa Mia in Polignano a Mare.
 They were presented to me with pride as I walked in- a clear incentive to sit and eat.
 They were incredibly hospitable and accommodating.
 I found this place after asking a butcher where to eat.

 Fresh and in season is everything.
 Unless it’s a preserve or salami.
 The plate of antipasti above was part of a buffet in a hole in the wall in Lecce, Osteria delle Travi.
 Amazingly flavorful: fresh twists of mozzarella di buffala, beets, cima di rapa, peppers, eggplant, zucchini, olives.
 We ordered the catch of the day, and plop! there was fish.
 So simple, so good.
 The guy who ran the place was sassy and critical of outsiders, but after some sideways conversation he ended up dancing around (!) with the music turned up towards the end, and said we were welcome back anytime.

 Malvasia Bianca & Bombino Bianco (Lucera, Puglia).
 8 days maceration.